CommunityToolkit/WindowsCommunityToolkit/docs/controls/HamburgerMenu.md

     | ItemClick | ItemInvoked |

     The *OptionsItemsSource* and *OptionItemsTemplate* is not available in the NavigationView.
 Instead, the NavigationView has two additional new properties that provide a much more flexible way of handling settings and optional items:
     * An optional property for app settings.
 Simply set the property *IsSettingsVisible* to true and the NavigationView will display the settings button at the bottom.
-You can even customize the settings item, such as like the example below...
+You can even customize the settings item:

+        ```csharp
+        var settingsItem = HamburgerMenu.SettingsItem as NavigationViewItem;
+        settingsItem.Content = "About";
+        settingsItem.Icon = new FontIcon() { Glyph = "?" };
+        ```

     * Free-form content in the pane’s footer, by adding any content in the new *PaneFooter* property